Spending your days dreaming of life outside the cubicle?

 Cost of Education: 8-10 years & $135,000

-It's awfully close to the stars, and a super sane alternative for those astronaut-inclined daughters.
-A commercial airline pilot is a glamorous career path, though the nitty gritty reality (as with any job) is a bit less inspiring.
-Pairings will be the be-all, end-all, and with this role, seniority matters.
+A commercial airline pilot is a glamorous career path, though the reality is a bit less inspiring.
 Unionization is a good benefit, and compensation is certainly above the national average.
 The stress can be overwhelming, especially when large-scale weather events play havoc with your work schedule.
 Women are still underrepresented in the commercial ranks, comprising 5,600 (3.9%) of 144,000 total pilots in the US.
-Airlines are actively recruiting female pilots, so this might be an advantageous time to begin a job search
+Airlines are actively recruiting female pilots.

-Requirements for a commercial airline pilot are a bachelor's level education and 1,500 hours flying.
-You'll likely have to start off at a small, regional company or opt for the military route.
+Requirements for a commercial airline pilot are a bachelor's degree and 1,500 hours flying.
+You'll likely have to start off at a small company or opt for the military route.